NicholasL1/StayFit-WebApp/README.md

 the necessary exercise information.

 # HOW TO CREATE:
-Before downloading the necessary depndancies, make sure express.js and node.js is installed.
+Before downloading the necessary modules, make sure express.js and node.js is installed.
 To recreate this application make sure to call:

 ### `npx create-react-app app-name`